Reinfection of Covid-19 is rare, but common in people over the age of 65. | ExBulletin

 Reinfection of Covid-19 is rare, but common in people over the age of 65.

+However, when we looked at who was infected again, most were over 65 years old.

-They examined the reinfection rate of 4 million people during the second surge of Covid-19 from September to December 31, and compared this to the infection rate during the first surge from March to May.
-I compared.
+Researchers examined the reinfection rate of 4 million people during the second surge of Covid-19 from September to December 31, and compared it to the infection rate during the first surge from March to May. did.
 Of the 11,068 people who tested positive during the first surge, only 72 responded positive again the second time.

+The discovery is not completely unexpected, as the immune system weakens as people grow older.

-“Given that it is at stake, the result is that people, even if they are already infected with COVID-19, can comply with the measures taken to keep themselves and others safe.
+“Given that we are at stake, the result is that people, even if they already have Covid-19, will adhere to the measures taken to keep themselves and others safe.
 It emphasizes how important it is, “the Danish Institute said in a statement.

-“That’s a huge difference,” said Dr. Amy Edwards, an infectious disease specialist at a university hospital in Cleveland who wasn’t involved in the study.

-“I think it really emphasizes how important it is to ensure that everyone over the age of 60 is vaccinated, with or without Covid, to protect them from future infections.”

 ..